emerichunter/plotting_sadf/README.md

 # plotting_sadf
 plotting sadf info with gnuplot

-NOTE : postgres can consult any info from sar
+NOTE : the UNIX user `postgres` can consult any info from sar

 ===========================